Hike: a long walk especially for pleasure or exercise. (Merriam-Webster)

 Kloofendal Nature Reserve

 Kloofendal Nature Reserve is a 110-hectare municipal reserve in Roodepoort, on the West Rand, and a historic site.
 The first payable gold on the Witwatersrand was found and mined in a reef which is inside the Reserve, and a national monument.
 Near the entrance, you will find a stamp mill which was used to crush gold-bearing rock.
-Guided mine tours are available on certain days.
-The reserve has a dam, bird hide, and several hiking trails where you can walk on your own.
-We did the longest trail which was 4.8km according to our phones.
-It was strenuous at times but the views and workout were rewarding.
+Guided nature walks are offered with a wide range of topics, supported by a natural history museum.

 Entrance Fees: Free